-Description Hong Kong basis Basel III basis 9 Other intangible assets (net of associated deferred tax liabilities) - - 10 Deferred tax assets (net of associated deferred tax liabilities) - - 18 Insignificant capital investments in CET1 capital instruments issued - - by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 19 Significant capital investments in CET1 capital instruments issued by - - financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 39 Insignificant capital investments in AT1 capital instruments issued by - - financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 54 Insignificant capital investments in Tier 2 capital instruments issued - - by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold)
+Description Hong Kong basis Basel III basis 9 Other intangible assets (net of associated deferred tax liabilities) - - 10 Deferred tax assets (net of associated deferred tax liabilities) - - 18 Insignificant LAC investments in CET1 capital instruments issued by 9,481 9,481 financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 19 Significant LAC investments in CET1 capital instruments issued by - - financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 39 Insignificant LAC investments in AT1 capital instruments issued by - - financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 54 Insignificant LAC investments in Tier 2 capital instruments issued by, - - and non-capital LAC liabilities of, financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold)

-Remarks: The amount of the 10% threshold mentioned above is calculated based on the amount of CET1 capital determined in accordance with the deduction methods set out in BCR Schedule 4F.
+Remarks: The amount of the 10% threshold and 5% threshold mentioned above is calculated based on the amount of CET1 capital determined in accordance with the deduction methods set out in BCR Schedule 4F.
 The 15% threshold is referring to paragraph 88 of the Basel III text issued by the Basel Committee (December 2010) and has no effect to the Hong Kong regime.